E-MAIL tony@lathes.co.uk

 Tailstocks & Drilling Attachments Mikron Lathe Photographs

-Eleven different slide rests were offered to cover the needs of both tool making and production.
-For ordinary turning a traditional screw-feed rest (No. 20, above ) was recommended with both top and cross slides having 90 mm of travel.
-If a covered top slide was required (to protect the screw and ways from turning dust and swarf) the rest could be ordered as No. 21a - though this did involve a reduction in travel to 75 mm.
-On both slides the feed screws ran though backlash-adjustable bronze nuts, friction micrometer dials were fitted (calibrated in either 0.001" or 0.001 mm increments) and the top slide (which carried two T-slots) could be swivelled through 90° each side of zero.
-The standard toolpost was a simple "American" type, but adjustable in height by means of a screwed ring - exactly as introduced during the first decade of the 20th century by the American Derbyshire Company on their Webster-Whitcombe type watchmakers' lathes
+Mikron offered some eleven different slide rests to cover the needs of horological work, tool making and production.
+For ordinary turning a traditional screw-feed rest (No. 20, above ) was recommended with both top and cross slides (the latter carrying two T-slots) having 90 mm of travel.
+If a covered top slide was required (to protect the screw and ways from turning dust and swarf and so prolong life and accuracy) the rest could be ordered as No. 21a - though this did involve a reduction in travel to 75 mm.
+A "heavy-duty" rest was also manufactured and listed as the "reinforced", this having a solid top slide without T-slits and a feed screw of coarser pitch and hence quicker feed.
+A number of all-lever-operated and combined lever-feed-screw slides were listed, these being intended for production work and able to be combined with other fittings as the job required On all screw-feed slides backlash-adjustable bronze nuts were fitted together with friction-setting micrometer dials calibrated in either 0.001" or 0.001 mm increments) and the top slide could be swivelled through 90° each side of zero.
+The standard toolpost was a simple "American" type, but adjustable in height by means of a screwed ring - exactly as introduced during the first decade of the 20th century by the American Derbyshire Company on their Webster-Whitcombe type watchmakers' lathes.

 Slide No 22.
 A heavy-duty, strengthened slide rest with larger-diameter, coarse-pitch feed screws and with an open, non-slotted top slide that was limited to a swivel of 45° each side of the centre mark.
 The slide was supplied as standard with a heavier, claw-type toolpost (designed to accommodate 10 mm tools) metric-pitch feed-screws and smaller-diameter micrometer dials marked in 0.02 mm intervals.